British Shorthair Cat

 Finding a British Shorthair to Adopt

-With a typical weight of 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair requires thoughtful care tailored to their specific breed characteristics.
-Among medium breeds in their breed group, the British Shorthair stands out for its particular blend of physical characteristics and behavioral tendencies.
+Weighing around 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair benefits from care tailored to its physical and behavioral profile.
+Among medium breeds in their breed group, the British Shorthair stands out for its specific mix of physical characteristics and behavioral tendencies.

 Health Predisposition Summary: British Shorthairs show higher-than-average incidence of HCM, obesity, diabetes based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.